Oh, to have faith like Bartimaeus. To be unafraid, unhindered and unashamed to call out to Jesus, even when we cannot see Him.

 And now, here I am, forty-something, reading my Bible in the rush of a busy, “lots to get done” morning…and His Word draws me back again.

 Above all else, before the tasks to be completed, may I keep You in sight, Lord.
 I want to see you, Jesus.
 I know You are God, and You are in control today, even if I cannot “see” You.
-Draw me into Your Presence, Your Promise and Your Will for the day ahead, Father.
+Draw me into Your Presence, Your Promise and You’re r Will for the day ahead, Father.
 And let Your Glory reflect off my life.
 I want people to see You in me. amen.